jinghuazhao/SomaLogic/doc/box.md

 https://filezilla-project.org/index.php

-It is very unwieldy to install for non-Admin users.
+As there are many dependencies to work around, it is very unwieldy to install for non-Admin users.

 ## ftp/lftp